Circa Survive: The Amulet (2017-2021)

-Two Dreams and hiatus (2021-2022)
+Two Dreams and breakup (2021-2022)

 On June 4, 2021, the band teased a new single during the credits of the Live Sky Noise livestream.
 On October 8, the band would release the single as Imposter Syndrome and announced an EP coming later that month.

 On October 22, 2021, the band released A Dream About Love, followed by A Dream About Death on February 4, 2022.
 These EPs represent a slight departure from the band's established sound, embracing a more electronic approach.

-On August 30, 2022, the band announced that their members would be transitioning away from Circa Survive as their full-time job, leading to speculation on the band’s future.
+On August 30, 2022, the band announced that their members would be transitioning away from Circa Survive as their full-time job, leading to speculation on the band's future.
 Green would clarify on his Twitter page that the group had not disbanded.
 However, on October 18, 2022, the band confirmed they were taking an indefinite hiatus.

 A statement from the band was shared:

 Many of you have asked where things stand with us and to be totally transparent, our future is currently uncertain.
 For the time being, we're considering Circa on an indefinite hiatus.
 We want to thank you for all your love and support, especially over the last few years which were the hardest we have ever had to endure.
 Extra special thanks to the creatures.

 On October 19, 2022, Circa Survive announced they would combine both "Dream" EPs and re-release them as the band's seventh studio album titled Two Dreams due out December 16, 2022.
 The album release will be accompanied by live session videos.

-Influences
+In December 2025, Green admitted that the band's hiatus was actually a breakup, stemming from his relapse in 2022.

+Circa Survive apparently reformed at some point.
+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+This will be their first show back from hiatus.

+Musical style and influences

+AllMusic categorized the band's style as "progressive hardcore", describing the band members as "veterans of the local emo and hardcore scenes looking to indulge in the rule-breaking freedom of the neo-progressive movement of the mid-2000s."

 According to lead singer Anthony Green, Circa Survive have been influenced by Deftones, Thrice, Paul Simon, dredg, and Björk.
 Green cites Nirvana as a major influence, with Circa Survive frequently performing covers of Nirvana songs.
 Green stated that one of his favorite albums is Mapping an Invisible World by Days Away.

 Throughout their musical career, but particularly with respect to their first album Juturna, the 2004 film Eternal Sunshine of the Spotless Mind has been a large influence on Circa Survive.
 The album's hidden track is based on the Mark Z. Danielewski novel House of Leaves, lending it an unofficial title.
 Lyrically, their third album Blue Sky Noise is based on Green's struggles with mental illness, with many of the lyrics written during his voluntary three-week stay in a mental health facility.